CHMGhost/statussentry-wordpress/status-sentry/docs/PERFORMANCE-BENCHMARKING.md

 ## Running Benchmarks

+### Standard Benchmarks

-To run the performance benchmarks, use the following command:
+To run the standard performance benchmarks, use the following command:

 ```bash
 php status-sentry/run-tests.php